Single-Step Parity Check Gate Set for Quantum Error Correction: Single-Step Parity Check Gate Set and M pp2

-In this section, we will show how the perfection rate differs in the presence of noise between decomposed parity check circuit and single-step parity check cirucit.
+In this section, we will show how the perfection rate differs in the presence of noise between decomposed parity check circuit and single-step parity check circuit.
 For this purpose, we take the circuits defined in Figure~\ref{fig:10}.
-In Figure~\ref{fig:10} a, the circuit has four three-qubit gates, namely $ HII = H\otimes I \otimes I$, $CNOTI = CNOT \otimes I$, $CNOT_{02}$ which is the CNOT gate between non-nearest neighbour qubits (here, non-nearest neighbour qubits are the ancilla and the second data qubit) and again $HII = H \otimes I \otimes I$, while in Figure~\ref{fig:10} b it has one three-qubit gate, namely the $U_{XX}$ gate.
-Each noisy operator can be modelled by perfect gates plus some errors to be mapped in the circuit.
-We simulated process matrices such that each channel of each building block of the circuit will have $0.00375_{ch1} \otimes 0.00375_{ch2} \otimes 0.00375_{ch3}$ phase flip error rate in addition to a perfect gate.
-Then we calculate the average gate fidelity from these noisy channels and we find that each gate in the circuit will have 99\% fidelity.
+In Figure~\ref{fig:10} a, the circuit has four building blocks constructed from Hadamard, Identity, and CNOT gates: $ HII = H\otimes I \otimes I$, $CNOTI = CNOT \otimes I$, $CNOT_{02}$ (CNOT gate between the ancilla and the second data qubit), and $HII = H \otimes I \otimes I$.
+In Figure~\ref{fig:10}b the circuit contains only one building block, the $U_{XX}$ gate.
+Each noisy operator can be modelled by perfect operator plus some errors to be mapped in the circuit.
+We simulated process matrices such that each gate is modeled by a noisy channel with a 0.00375 phase flip error rate.
+Then we calculate the average gate fidelity from these noisy channels and we find that each building block in the circuit will have $\approx 99\%$ fidelity.
 Note that if we change the error type, the amount of error required to maintain the same fidelity will also change.
-The reason for selecting this error type is because phase flip errors are the predominant sources of error for most solid-state hardware systems, as mentioned in Section~\ref{biased_noise}, especially in semiconductor spin qubits such as the one described in~\cite{M_dzik_2022}.
-On the one hand we have four gates with 99\% fidelity and on the other hand we have one gate with 99\% fidelity.
-We apply our workflow to find the perfection rate of each circuit defined in Figure~\ref{fig:10}.
+The reason for selecting this error type is because phase flip errors are the predominant sources of error for most solid-state hardware systems, especially in semiconductor spin qubits such as the one described in~\cite{M_dzik_2022}.
+Overall, we have on one side four building block with 99\% fidelity, and on the other we have one building block with 99\% fidelity.
+We apply our workflow~\ref{Mpp1}to find the perfection rate of each circuit defined in Figure~\ref{fig:10}.

-As it is seen from the result, since the traditional, decomposed, parity check circuit requires four steps (four building blocks), the errors in each step (building block) accumulate.
-On the other hand, with a SSPC gate, there is no more than one building block so there is no place for errors to accumulate.
+As it is seen from the result, since the traditional, decomposed, parity check circuit requires four steps (four building blocks), the errors in each step accumulate.
+However, with a SSPC gate, there is no more than one building block so there is no place for errors to accumulate.
 For this reason, the perfection rate remains high.